-Focus on learning outcomes, and developing intrinsic motivation.
+Focus on mastering academic challenges, and developing intrinsic motivation.

-With small class sizes that enable close student-teacher relationships, instruction is differentiated and each child is in their “stretch zone” as much as possible.
+With small class sizes that enable close student-teacher relationships, instruction is differentiated so each child is in their “stretch zone” as much as possible.
 Teachers support innate curiosity by building connections between student and subject, and nurturing peer to peer collaborations.
 Regular assessments and a standards based grading approach provide valuable insight to help students learn, grow, and take on up-leveled challenges.

-Student outcome: Students find satisfaction through development and mastery of academic challenges rather than from outside rewards.
+Student outcome: Students find satisfaction through their own efforts and achievement rather than from outside rewards.